webigorkiev/vite-ssr-vue/README.md

 <p>

 - `created`: ({app, url, isClient, initialState}) - Hook that is called before each request, can be async.
 May return {router, store, head}
+- `mounted`: ({app, url, isClient, initialState}) - Hook that is called before each request, can be async.
+Fire after all internal operations, as router isReady
+- `rendered`: ({app, url, isClient, initialState}) - Hook that is called before each request, can be async.
+After ssr rendered or after replace state in client
 - `serializer`: Custom function for serialization initial state
 - `shouldPreload`: shouldPreload aka [shouldPreload](https://ssr.vuejs.org/api/#shouldpreload)
 - `shouldPrefetch`: shouldPrefetch aka [shouldPrefetch](https://ssr.vuejs.org/api/#shouldprefetch)